rosekamallove/rosekamal.love/posts/3-getting-started-web-dev.md

 # JavaScript {#js-frontend}

 JavaScript is a very interesting language (putting it mildly).
 It was designed in 10 days to run inside the browser.
-Using JavaScript we can make our website dynamics, meaning it will respond to different inputs from the user, or other sources.
+Using JavaScript we can make our website dynamic, meaning it will respond to different inputs from the user or other sources.

-For example you can make a Weather widget showing the weather based on the input of the user, you can build a website that tracks user's expenses and shows the stats in a chart form.
+For example, you can make a Weather widget showing the weather based on the input of the user, you can build a website that tracks the user's expenses and shows the stats in a chart form.

 It is _crucial_ to learn if you wanna go ahead to learn JavaScript frameworks like React, you'll have a better time learning those frameworks if you take the time to learn regular Vanilla JavaScript first.

-Even if you wanna go for backend-development, you still can't gloss over JavaScript.
+Even if you wanna go for backend development, you still can't gloss over JavaScript.
 You are also required to understand the fundamentals of this language.
 This is the only way we can interact with the browser like we do with a computer and _it is fun_.

 **Now comes the resources part:**

 - [Learn JavaScript in 1 video - Advanced JavaScript Crash Course + Projects ](https://www.youtube.com/watch?v=hNYzV87wocY)
 - [Javascript Course - Hitesh Choudhry](https://www.youtube.com/playlist?list=PLRAV69dS1uWSxUIk5o3vQY2-_VKsOpXLD)

-These are the two free courses that I will recommend, but watching videos while mindlessly copying the code is what everyone tends to do when we learning from videos.
+These are the two free courses that I will recommend, but watching videos while mindlessly copying the code is what everyone tends to do when we learn from videos.

 To solve this issue I would **highly recommend** you follow the **[30 Days of JavaScript Challenge](https://javascript30.com/)**.
 In this challenge you will be given a unique challenge each day for 30 days, slowly increasing in difficulty.